opendaylight/docs/docs/release-process/milestone-readouts/m1/l2switch.rst

      for each API?
 (Yes/No) *No*

 10. Have all project dependencies requests on other projects' release plans been acknowledged and documented by upstream projects?
-(Yes/No)
+Yes

     - openflowplugin, acknowledged

 11. Will your project have top-level features not requiring system test?
-    (Yes/No)

-    - No
+No

 12. Will your project use the OpenDaylight CI infrastructure for testing top-level features requiring system test?
-(Yes/No)

-    - Yes
+Yes

 ..
 [1] Be sure to read the responsibilities of being a project lead under
        Leadership & Communication in the Requirements for Participation section